 - Bonus ranks applied as a result of any scheme will NOT apply for the purposes of awarding scholarships.

 I achieved an OP 1.
 Does this mean I will be awarded an Academic Scholarship?

 Unfortunately no. Due to the limited number of scholarships available, not all OP 1 applicants will be successful.

 Will bonus points/ranks increase my OP result for the purposes of being awarded an Academic Scholarship?

-No. Bonus points applied as a result of undertaking a language other than English, Maths C or enhanced studies, or applied as a consequence of a special entry program will NOT apply for the purposes of determining academic rank for one of these scholarships.
+No. Bonus points applied as a result of undertaking a language other than English, Maths C or enrichment studies, or applied as a consequence of a special entry program will NOT apply for the purposes of determining academic rank for an Academic Scholarship.

 I want to be considered for all 3 Academic Scholarships, do I submit 3 separate applications?

 No - You only need to submit the 1 application to be considered for the UQ Vice-Chancellor's, UQ Excellence and UQ Merit Scholarships.

 What are some examples of Academic Achievement, Leadership and Community Service?